EnginBoraIlan/DSA210_project/README.md

 # TikTok, Instagram, and X Likes Analysis

 ## Motivation
-Social media platforms like TikTok, Instagram, and X have become integral to our daily lives, offering insights into personal behavior and engagement trends.
-This project aims to analyze social media engagement (likes and posts) to:
+   Our everyday lives now revolve around social media sites like X, Instagram, and TikTok, which provide insights regarding engagement patterns and individual activity.
+The purpose of this project is to examine social media activity (posts and likes) in order to:
-- Understand daily usage habits across platforms.
+   - Gain insight into everyday usage patterns across platforms.
-- Identify peak activity days.
-- Explore the effects of **exam weeks on social media usage**, observing potential shifts in behavior during stressful periods.
+   -Determine the days and times when engagement is at its highest.
+   -Examine how **exam weeks** affect social media use, keeping an eye out for any behavioral changes that may occur during stressful times.
+   -Analyze the relationships between various platforms, such as Instagram and TikTok.
-- Gain self-awareness and insights into personal social media habits.
+   -Acquire self-awareness and knowledge about one's own social media usage patterns.

-By combining data from multiple platforms, this project provides a holistic view of user engagement patterns.
+This project offers a comprehensive picture of user interaction trends by integrating data from several platforms.

 ## Data Sources

 The data for this project is collected from:

 1. **TikTok**:
-   - Exported personal activity data in a `.txt` format.
+   - Exported liked list data that includes liked videos with the right day and time in a `.txt` format.
-   - Includes timestamps of all liked videos.

 2. **Instagram**:
    - Exported personal activity data in an `.html` format.
    - Includes timestamps of all liked posts.

-3. **X (formerly Twitter)**:
+3. **X**:
-   - Exported personal activity data in an `.html` format.
+   - Also exported personal activity data that includes all of the past activites and total usage in an `.html` format.
-   - Includes liked posts and activity logs for further analysis.

-All datasets are preprocessed to calculate daily engagement metrics.
-Sensitive information is excluded to maintain privacy.
+All datasets are calculated daily.
+Due to some privacy concerns data cannot be shared.

 ## Objectives
 The primary objectives of this project are: